Prayer for Israel

 • PFI shares information about supported ministries through their prayer communications

-• Organizations that can help inform and mobilize prayer support align well with PFI's dual emphasis on prayer and practical support
+• Organisations that can help inform and mobilise prayer support align well with PFI's dual emphasis on prayer and practical support

 Key Takeaways for Grant Writers

 • No Public Application Process: Prayer for Israel does not accept unsolicited grant applications.
-Funding is awarded through trustee discretion to known organizations and individuals.
+Funding is awarded through trustee discretion to known organisations and individuals.

-• Niche Focus: This is a highly specialized funder supporting Messianic Jewish and Arab Christian believers specifically in Israel.
-Organizations outside this very narrow focus should not pursue this funder.
+• Niche Focus: This is a highly specialised funder supporting Messianic Jewish and Arab Christian believers specifically in Israel.
+Organisations outside this very narrow focus should not pursue this funder.

-• Relationship-Driven: With 55 years of ministry focus on Israel's Messianic community, PFI relies on established relationships and networks rather than competitive grant processes.
+• Relationship-Driven: With over 50 years of ministry focus on Israel's Messianic community, PFI relies on established relationships and networks rather than competitive grant processes.

-• Prayer-First Model: PFI's primary activity is mobilizing prayer support.
+• Prayer-First Model: PFI's primary activity is mobilising prayer support.
 Financial grants supplement their prayer ministry rather than being the primary focus.

 • Modest Budget: With annual expenditure of approximately £137,000, PFI is a small charity.
 Grant amounts are likely modest and intended to support grassroots ministries.